Poker player turns $5 bet into $1M at casino

 ATLANTIC CITY, N.J.
 (AP) — A man playing poker at an Atlantic City casino has won $1 million on a $5 bet.

 The man, identified only as a Lakewood resident, made the three-card poker “6 Card Bonus” bet Saturday afternoon at the Borgata Hotel Casino.
-He then hit a royal straight flush of diamonds, a hand that overcame one-in-20-million odds.
+He then hit a royal straight flush of diamonds, a hand that overcame 1-to-20 million odds.

 The man was dealt the 10, queen and ace of diamonds.
 The dealer’s hand was the nine, jack and king of diamonds.